rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

 #### Attach multiple Cloud Block Storage volumes

-Use the following template to create several Cloud Block Storage volumes an then attach them to one server by using a resource group.
+Use the following template to create several Cloud Block Storage volumes and then attach them to one server by using a resource group.
 You do not need to have a resource for each CBS volume.

 ```
 heat_template_version: 2015-04-30